fairlearn/fairlearn/docs/user_guide/assessment.rst

 :class:`MetricFrame` can also handle cases when the :math:`Y_{true}` and/or :math:`Y_{pred}` vectors
 are not vectors of scalars.
-It is the metric function(s) which gives meaning to these values - :class:`MetricFrame` itself just slices the vectors up acorrding to the sensitive feature(s) and the control feature(s).
+It is the metric function(s) which gives meaning to these values - :class:`MetricFrame` itself just slices the vectors up according to the sensitive feature(s) and the control feature(s).

 For a concrete example, consider an image recognition algorithm which draws a bounding box around some region of interest.